 Plain and simply, tensile strength is the ability of a material to resist a direct pull.
 When referring to ultimate tensile strength, it is the maximum stress that can be withstood before breaking.
 Commonly the tensile strength is expressed in pounds per square inch.

 The elongation of a material refers to the difference of length between an unstretched tensile-strength sample and the breaking point length.
-High elongation is great for stretch films and help to secure and unitize a load.
-It is also important for a stretch film to have an adequate tensile strength for the load it is securing.
+High elongation is great for stretch films and helps to secure and unitize a load.
+It is also important for a stretch film to have adequate tensile strength for the load it is securing.

 Next post we will discuss tear strength and impact strength.